- Type Parameters:

 This implementation provides expected average log(n) time

-cost for the contains
+cost for the contains, add, and remove

 operations and their variants.
 Insertion, removal, and access